Jason-Oleana/How-to-run-a-python-script-by-clicking-on-an-html-button/README.md

 ```
 ![](settings_DIRS.PNG)

-### step 10: Open your prompt window and run this code:
+### step 11: Open your prompt window and run this code:

 ```
 python manage.py migrate

 ```
 ![](anaconda_prompt_4.PNG)
-### step 11: Run this code in your prompt window:
+### step 12: Run this code in your prompt window:

 ```
 python manage.py runserver
 Copy and paste http://127.0.0.1:8000/ in your browser
 ```
 ![](anaconda_prompt_5.PNG)

+### step 13: Click on "Click To Execute Script"